 - And, of course, you’re laying awake at night trying to figure out how to write a Case Study from your ST work on secondary and primary causes.

-This is where (1) passion for the work, (2) personal discipline, (3) time management skill, (4) biblical habituations, and (5) an organized mind will serve you well.
+You will need (1) passion for the work, (2) personal discipline, (3) time management skill, (4) biblical habituations, and (5) an organized mind.
 BTW, those five things are essential if you want to counsel well.
-Every excellent and seasoned discipler/counselor has mastered those disciplines.
+Every skilled and seasoned discipler/counselor has mastered those disciplines.

 You read it a second time.
 There are 24 books to read.
 That’s one per month for 24 months.
 Nine of them are in theology, while the other fifteen are in psychology–or what we call sanctification.
-I suspect you have not read them all; at least that has not happened yet.
+I suspect you have not read them all.
 You choose 24 books from a selection of 42 books.

 Does this training program qualify for ACBC certification?

 No, it does not.
 Read the previous questions and comments on certification, plus listen to the podcast above.
 Our program is an independent study course that equips a student to be able to counsel within their God-given abilities.
-In that way it is similar to certification, meaning if you have the gift for counseling, then your training will help you to fully realize that gift.
+In that way, it is similar to certification.
+Meaning, if you have the gift for counseling, your training will help you to realize that gift fully.

 One of our goals is to train Christians, while not setting up in people’s minds an unintended consequence of a two-tier system: (1) those who can counsel, based on being certified and (2) those who can’t counsel because they were not certified.
 Certification should not be where we put the accent mark when it comes to being trained in how to disciple others.

-As noted in a previous question, the number one thing that will make you a biblically successful counselor is your reputation (word-of-mouth from folks you have served), which is based on truly helping people change.
+As noted in a previous question, the number one thing that will make you a biblically successful counselor is your reputation (word-of-mouth from folks you have served), evidenced by truly helping people change.

 My wife and I are considering signing up and beginning the program.
 Is the cost still $500.00, or $1000 for a couple?
 I assume the monthly mentoring is still $100 per person, rather than $100 per month for a couple?

-Each student is considered an individual, even if they are married.
+I consider each student as an individual, even if they are married.
 The reason for this is because each student is (1) trained according to their gifting, (2) gift mix, (3) character, (4) competency, (5) capacity, and (6) other inherent and shaping influences.

-Therefore, I will correspond to you throughout the program as though your wife was not in the program; it is between you and me.
-She will be treated similarly.
+Therefore, I will correspond with you throughout the program as though your wife was not in the program; it is between you and me.
+I will treat her similarly.

 If you and your wife pursue the training, you would be on separate paces.
 I will spend individual time with each of you, rather than talking, training, and corresponding to you as a couple.
 Therefore, “each student” would buy the course separately, and would be paying for the monthly supervision separately.